antieau/snforacle/README.md

 ## AI Disclaimer

-This package was designed by Ben Antieau and authored almost entirely by Claude Code.
-It is part of the codebase being developed by Ben Antieau and Achim Krause for their various projects.
+This package was authored almost entirely by Claude Code.
+It is part of the codebase being developed by [Ben Antieau](https://antieau.github.io/) and [Achim Krause](https://www.akrause.xyz/) for their various projects.
 The human in the picture has caused CC to create extensive testing which compares the outputs across different computer algebra systems.
 He is confident that this software is at least as bug-free as is standard for mathematical software, and he thinks it is likely much more bug-free.